rain-1/mnist-uncertainty/README.md

 * Install the required MNIST data.
 * Try running tests/data.py to test that you have pytorch and can load up an image.

+# Workflow

+* pick a model in models.py
+* run python train.py
+* run python validate.py
+* run the scripts for checking some individuals if you want